-- Classify the tags based on locations, demographics, gender, interest, personalities, services, and so on.
+- Classify the tags based on locations, demographics, gender, interest, personalities, services, etc.

-See how OfficeClip Contact Manager will help you to create and apply Tags:
+How OfficeClip Contact Manager helps to create and apply Tags?

 So the conclusion is that Tagging is a powerful segmentation tool that will help you carry out your workflow smoothly and arrange things in an organized manner.

 Photo Courtesy: Miguel A. Padrinan Creative Common Attribution

 Note: This blog has been published in 2020 and has been updated.